Yale-BIM/f21-assignments/assignment-5/README.md

 - **III-4.** Explain in your report how could you change the structure of your neural network to detect faces in a more efficient way than with a windowed approach.

 ## Part IV.
-Testing Your Face Classifier in Real-Time
+Testing Your Face Classifier in Real-Time (3 extra points)

-Create a ROS package named "deep_face_detector" within the assignment 5 directory.
-Within this package, create a ROS node (Python script) named `detect_faces.py` that runs your face classification model over images received through the the topic "/camera/color/image_raw".

-    The node should:

-    - detect faces using the sliding window approach of part III-3 of this assignment.
-    - display the result visually by rendering the detection boxes (after non maximum suppression) on the input image.
-    - get the path to your model's weights/parameters using the [rospy.get_param()](http://wiki.ros.org/rospy/Overview/Parameter%20Server) function, so that the path to the files is not hardcoded and can be changed upon node execution.
-    - publish through the /detected_face topic

-    It is OK if your node runs slow.
-Once your node is working, take a screen shot of an image that was processed with it and add it to a `README.md` file in the assignment-5/shutter_face_detection directory.
-The README.md should serve to document your ROS package.
-It should briefly explain how your node works and how it should be run.

-    Commit to your repository all of the package files (package.xml, CMakeLists.txt, your detect_faces.py node and any other code needed to run your model).
-You do not need to add your model's weights.h5 to the repository, as you are submitting that already through Canvas (part III-1).

-### Questions / Tasks

-- **IV-2.** Run your detect_faces.py node (from part IV-1) on images
-received through Shutter's RealSense camera.
-For this part of the assignment, you will have to run your code in one of the machines in AKW 411.
+As a bonus in this assignment, you can get 2 extra points (to be considered in your final course grade) if you implement a ROS node that:
+- runs your face classifier taking as input the image from Shutter's RealSense camera, and
+- makes the robot react in some way to detected faces.
+For example, you can change the [face of the robot](https://shutter-ros.readthedocs.io/en/latest/) based on whether a human face is detected in front of it, or make it speak some word depending on the number of faces in its field of view.

+> Note: You should consult with Marynel or Tim what you plan to implement as a reaction on the robot to make sure that (a) it is not too hard to make it work, and (b) it is safe for the robot.

+Your deliverables for this part of the assignment are:

+1. All relevant code (ROS packages, configuration files, etc.), which should be included in your repository within the assignment-5 folder.
-    Add to your report a picture of one of the images that you processed on the Jetson TX2 Development Kit.
+2. An explanation in your report of the system that you implemented for the robot, and how it should be run by the course instructors.
-    Also, indicate in your report how long it took for your node to process one image from the ZED camera.

-    > You will need to set up an appointment on a weekday (during regular working hours) with Sherry or Marynel before the assignment is due to complete this last extra credit.
-    They will explain to you how to stream images from the ZED camera to the Jetson computer.
+3. A short mp4 video that demonstrates your system reacting to face detections.
+You can use [HandBrake](https://handbrake.fr/) to make your video small and convert it to mp4.
+Submit your video through Canvas.

 Once you've finished the assignment, **add the commit SHA** that you would like to be evaluate on to your report.